Hunch

 INFERENCE — reading between the lines; understanding what the text *implies* without stating directly.
 The text gives *signals*; the reader assembles them into *implied meaning.*

-He had realized at fourteen that his nose was made for inference.
-Tracking visible scent-trails was one kind of work.
-Tracking implied facts in text was the kind he loved.
+At fourteen, he knew it.
+His nose was perfect for finding inference.
+Following scent trails was one kind of work.
+But finding implied facts in text?
+That was the kind he loved.

-He had walked to the ReadQuest academy at nineteen.
-The academy master had interviewed him.
-The master had said: “Read this passage and tell me what is implied.”
+When he was nineteen, he walked to ReadQuest Academy.
+The academy master talked to him.
+The master said: "Read this passage.
+Tell me what is implied."

 The passage had been: